oracle/graaljs/docs/user/JavaScriptCompatibility.md

 ## Compatibility Extensions

-The following objects and methods are available in GraalVM JavaScript for compatibility with other JavaScript execution engines.
+The following objects and methods are available in GraalVM JavaScript for compatibility with other JavaScript engines.
 Note that the behavior of such methods might not strictly match the semantics of those methods in all existing engines.

 ### Language Features